hamidsouzangar/G-code-generator-for-a-5-axis-printer/README.md

 # 5-Axis Slicing for FDM 3D Printers (GNU Octave/MATLAB) - G-Code Generation
 ![Screenshot201632](https://github.com/user-attachments/assets/95ffe556-f8ff-4060-8a9c-9c90e08f55b3)

 This project implements a simplified 5-axis slicing algorithm and generates G-code for a Cartesian FDM 3D printer with simulated B-axis (rotation around the Y-axis) capabilities.
 It's designed to allow printing of curved beams or similar geometries without the need for support structures.
-This version focuses on G-code generation.
+There are several solution to do so This code focus on solving the program based on constant layers' height method.

 ## Project Overview